thorlindberg/thesis/dissertation/6-3 relatedwork-proposal.md

 {"sub":"Proposal structure"}

 The follow is a generic description of the structure I have derived by reading existing proposals.
-The structure of proposal is not identical, so I have chosen a subset that is generally present across proposals.
+The structure of proposal is not identical, so I chose a subset generally present across proposals.

 `Introduction:` a brief description of what the proposal aims to address and hows it improves upon a current situation.